 The paperwork will be the documents that keep you safe from anything that could potentially go wrong.
 Tenancy agreements need to work for both parties, and they should outline the shared responsibilities and limitations for both you and the agent or landlord.
 Double-check that you are happy with the paperwork before agreeing to rent the property.

 So, you’ve found your dream property to rent in London, you are already imagining your new Sunday routine and visiting your local coffee shop for your morning treat – what happens next?
 With the London rental market in such demand, you can most likely expect at least ten other individuals to imagine that ideal Sunday in their new home.
 Properties will become available at the drop of a hat and, equally, come off the market just as quickly.

 It’s no reason to rush your search for the most suitable property, but it’s something to keep in mind when taking the next steps to secure your new home.
 Be direct in your next step, and let the landlord know you are interested in the property.

 Always remember to go into the property search with an open mind.
 Establishing the questions you want to ask not only the landlord, but yourself is key to finding a home you are happy and comfortable in.
 Don’t let yourself feel overwhelmed or confused about the process, the right estate or agency will provide all the information you need to move forward with confidence.

 Established in 1717, the Sloane Stanley Estate is one of the oldest and most prestigious landowning estates in Chelsea London.
-Owning and managing hundreds of residential and commercial properties in Chelsea, the estate aims to be a proactive landlord who is fair and reasonable in all their dealings with residents, agents, contractors and members of the public.
+Owning and managing hundreds of residential and commercial properties in Chelsea, the estate aims to be a proactive landlord who is fair and reasonable in all its dealings with residents, agents, contractors, and members of the public.